Bar Rescue season 4

-The fourth season of the American reality show Bar Rescue premiered on Spike on October 5, 2014, at 9/8c except for the third half of the season that aired in the 10/9c slot, and concluded on July 31, 2016 with a total of 58 episodes.
-Like the third season, season four was also split into multiple parts.
-Season 4 was the longest season of Bar Rescue having been on the air for nearly two years until Season 8.
+The fourth season of the American reality show Bar Rescue premiered on Spike on October 5, 2014, at 9/8c except for the third half of the season which aired in the 10/9c time slot.
+It concluded on July 31, 2016, with a total of 58 episodes.
+Like the third season, season 4 was also split into multiple parts.
+It was the longest season of Bar Rescue, having been on the air for nearly two years until season 8.